 The SEAHA Management Team oversees the implementation of day-to-day training and other activities.
 They also assess requests for large expenses associated with training, e.g. budgets for student placements, and travel requests for conferences.

-This Committee consists of the Management Team and representatives of Project Partners and is chaired by Barney Sloane, Heritage England.
+This Committee consists of the Management Team and representatives of Project Partners and is chaired by Barney Sloane, Historic England.
 From the student’s point of view, their role is important as they:

 - Advise on and approve research projects with tripartite supervision